Wondering “How Long Should I Read a Day?” Here is an answer.

 In this article, we tried to find out recommended reading time per day and describe the benefits of reading daily and answer the question “How long should I read a day?”.

-The question is “How long should you read a day to stimulate our brain?”
+The question is, “How long should I read a day to stimulate my brain?”

 Why do we read?